The Gritters Golf Society

 4. Other Competitions

-From time to time there may be additional side competitions such as, but not limited to, The Secret Partner Challenge, The Knock Up, Texas Scramble, The Dogging at Dinard Trophy and The Dinard Eight Hole Scamper.
+From time to time there may be additional side competitions such as, but not limited to, The Secret Partner Challenge, The Texas Scramble, The Dogging at Dunes Trophy and The Scamper round Gloria, the Sultan Strap On.
 Any other ancillary competition played either during or immediately prior to the tour does not count for handicapping purposes.
 This includes practising putting or chipping before a round.

 5. Prize Fund

-All players shall contribute equally to the prizes fund at breakfast on the first day even though some of them have no chance at all of winning anything.
+All players shall contribute equally to the prizes fund at breakfast or on the plane on the first day even though some of them have no chance at all of winning anything.

 The amount to have been determined by numerous phone calls, special pleadings and other haggling in the weeks leading up to the tour.